 How does the transfer credit process work at the U of M?

-Transfering courses to meet major requirements: For classes not listed in U.Select or on the regional transfer guides at right, admitted students can submit course materials to be reviewed by faculty for transferability into a CDes major.
+Transfering courses to meet major requirements: For classes not listed in Transferology or on the regional transfer guides under "Related Links" on this page, admitted students can submit course materials to be reviewed by faculty for transferability into a CDes major.
 Note: It is rare that faculty approve courses to transfer into a CDes major but students are still encouraged to submit work for review.
 If you have been admitted and have questions about this process please contact a CDes transfer admissions counselor.